This article was submitted by Jacky Xu. Jacky is the Chief Operating Officer at Maid Sailors Maid Service Chicago.

 The different types of digestive enzymes break down different types of food molecules.
 For example, amylases from your saliva and pancreas break down starches and other carbohydrates into simple sugars.
 Proteases in your stomach and intestines break down proteins, and lipases along the digestive tract break down fats and other lipids.
 Each of these enzymes produces smaller, less complex biomolecules that can be absorbed into your bloodstream.
 Deficiencies in specific digestive enzymes can make it difficult for you to digest certain types of food.

-Think lactose intolerance: low amounts of the enzyme lactase in the intestines hinders lactose digestion, resulting in gas, stomach cramps, and other symptoms of indigestion.
-Lower production of digestive enzymes overall, as can happen as we age, can reduce the amount of nutrients the body can absorb from food in addition to causing gastrointestinal discomfort.
+Think lactose intolerance: low amounts of the enzyme lactase in the intestines hinder lactose digestion, resulting in gas, stomach cramps, and other symptoms of indigestion.
+Lower production of digestive enzymes overall, as can happen as we age, can reduce the number of nutrients the body can absorb from food in addition to causing gastrointestinal discomfort.

 Supplemental enzymes can be a good way to overcome these problems.
 Even people without an enzyme disorder can benefit from digestive enzyme supplements.
 For some, they can help digest large or heavy portions of food more easily and comfortably.
 Others take digestive enzymes to help manage gastroesophageal reflux disease (GERD) or heartburn.